Primary Source Evidence • All Four Tranches • Seven Agencies

 Diamond-Shaped UAP — SWIR Only, 434 Knots

-File: DOW-UAP-D23 · Tranche 1 · Mission Report (MISREP SECRET//NOFORN) · AFSOC
+File: DOW-UAP-D25 · Tranche 1 · Mission Report (MISREP SECRET//REL TO USA, FVEY) · AFSOC

-AFSOC / Special Operations ~2022–2023 Transit altitude, classified AOR SWIR only — EO/VIS invisible · ~434 kts
+AFSOC / Special Operations 25 January 2024 Greece / E. Mediterranean (in transit) SWIR only — EO/VIS invisible · ~434 kts

 A Special Operations Forces ISR platform with a multi-spectrum sensor suite was in transit at mission altitude when the crew detected an object on the SWIR camera.
-It was diamond-shaped, with "a non-maneuvering probe at the bottom" — a fixed appendage.
+It was diamond-shaped, with "a non-maneuvering probe at the bottom", a fixed appendage.
 Estimated speed: approximately 434 knots.
 Event duration: approximately two minutes, 0509–0511Z.
 The UAP maintained a steady flight path with altitude variation but no trajectory change.

 The critical finding: the crew switched to the electro-optical camera, then to visible spectrum.
 The object disappeared from both.
-It existed — at 434 knots, with a fixed morphological structure — in one spectral window only.
+It existed, at 434 knots, with a fixed morphological structure, in one spectral window only.

 SWIR wavelengths (roughly 1.0–2.5 micrometers) are primarily used for target acquisition in hazy or obscured environments.
 There is no known passive object that is optically detectable in SWIR and simultaneously invisible to EO and VIS sensors at those ranges.
-This is either a sensor anomaly — for which no mechanism has been proposed — or the object has optical properties outside the range of current published materials science.
+This is either a sensor anomaly, for which no mechanism has been proposed, or the object has optical properties outside the range of current published materials science.

 The video associated with this report (DOW-UAP-PR028, DVIDS) captures the SWIR sensor data and includes the moment the sensor operator switches to visible spectrum and loses the object.
 The AARO annotation reads: "Key detail: SWIR-only detectability.
 Object invisible to EO and visible-spectrum sensors."